bdsp-core/plot-ecg/README.md

+## About
-This script [tensorizes](https://github.com/aguirre-lab/ml4c3/wiki/Tensorization) ECG XML files to HD5 files named by that patient's MRN, then plots all ECGs.
+This script converts ECG XML files to HD5 files named by MRN, then plots all ECGs as either PDFs or PNGs.
+The plots look like clinical 12-lead ECGs.

+Developed by [@erikr](https://github.com/erikr) and the `ml4c3` team.

+## Setup
 1. Clone repo
     ```
     git clone git@github.com:aguirre-lab/plot-ecg.git